sosandroid/docker-bitwarden_rs-caddy-synology/readme.md

 ## Setup

-You will first need to access the admin page to fine tune the Bitwarden_RS server.
+You will first need to access the admin page to fine tune the Vaultwarden server.
 Beware, if accessed once, it will be enabled in `/data/config.json` whatever are the Environment variables.
 You'll need to disable the admin panel from itself.

 1. On Synology's DSM GUI
 	1. Go to `Settings` > `Application Portal` > `Reverse proxy`